bxparks/AceCRC/README.md

 these definitions is to increase the size of the `crc_table` for the CRC-8 and CRC-16-CCITT algorithms by a factor of 4x or 2x, compared to what they could be.

-After regenerating the CPU and memory consumption tables of [examples/benchmarks](examples/benchmarks), I found that using a `uint16_t` affected the speed of the algorithms only a little (2-14%).
-Some were got slightly slower, but some actually got slightly faster using the supposedly slower `uint16_t` type.
+After collecting the CPU and memory consumption results of various algorithms on different microcontrollers in [examples/benchmarks](examples/benchmarks), I found that using the smaller `uint8_t` or `uint16_t` did not affect the speed of the algorithms very much (2-14%).
+Some were got slightly slower, but some actually got slightly faster using the exact `uint8_t` and `uint16_t` types, which are supposed to be slower.

-The speed difference was minor, but the flash size difference was large, so I made the choice of generating these algorithms using the deterministic sizes of `uint8_t`, `uint16_t` and `uint32_t`.
+The bigger difference is the sizes of the internal `crc_table` which become a lot smaller when the `crc_t` becomes smaller.
+It also seemed potentially confusing for the end user if `sizeof(crc_t)` returned 4 instead of 1 or 2 when using the CRC-8 or CRC-16-CCITT algorithms.

+I concluded that it was better in the Arduino microcontroller environments to make the `crc_t` type correspond to the exact sized integer types (`uint8_t`, `uint16_t`, `uint32_t`).

 <a name="ResourceConsumption"></a>
 ## Resource Consumption